 To deliver the power for video editing, the unit comes with Intel Core i7-8550U an 8th generation quad-core CPU that ensures you enjoy multi-track editing along with other resource-intensive tasks.
 The unit also brings Integrated HD Graphics 620 card to enable 3D modeling or graphics-rich gaming.

 The 32GB DDR4 RAM is something that video editors will love the most about this unit.
 This much RAM memory will eliminate the potential lags which occur during editing.
-Other than that, the unit comes with 2TB HDD which is commendable for editors.
-A downside is the lack of SSD which might get you sub-$1000 budget.
+Other than that, the unit comes with a 2TB HDD which is commendable for editors.
+A downside is the lack of SSD which might get you a sub-$1000 budget.

 Moving on, the laptop comes with a 15.6-inch FHD IPS panel with 1920 x 1080p resolution with negligible bezels.
 The unit also offers touch support to help you ease down the photo editing or video editing process with touch and gesture support.